SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 * Your query response type.

 ##### Web projects
 Web projects are used for applications that have a web-based user interface.
-These projects typically follow the MVC pattern.
 ```
 SFA.DAS.*.Web
 SFA.DAS.*.Web.AcceptanceTests
 SFA.DAS.*.Web.UnitTests
 ```
+Web projects should follow the MVC design pattern.

 The [das-reservations](https://github.com/SkillsFundingAgency/das-reservations) codebase is a great example of how to structure an Apprenticeship Service codebase